rjanapa/rjanapa/Facebook Newsfeed.md

 <b>Feed generation:</b><br>

 Newsfeed is generated from the posts (or feed items) of users and entities (pages and groups) that a user follows.

-So, whenever the system receives a request to generate the feed for a user, the following steps will be performed:
+Whenever the system receives a request to generate the feed for a user, the following steps are performed:

-Retrieve IDs of all users and entities that the user follows.<br>
+1. Retrieve IDs of all users and entities that the user follows.<br>
-Retrieve latest, most popular and relevant posts for those IDs.
+2. Retrieve latest, most popular and relevant posts for those IDs.
 These are the potential posts that we can show in user’s newsfeed.<br>
-Rank these posts based on the relevance to user.
+3. Rank these posts based on the relevance to user.
 This represents user’s current feed.<br>
-Store this feed in the cache and return top posts (say 20) to be rendered on user’s feed.<br>
+4. Store this feed in the cache and return top posts (say 20) to be rendered on user’s feed.<br>
-On the front-end, when user reaches the end of the current feed, fetch the next 20 posts from the server and so on.<br>
+5. On the front-end, when user reaches the end of the current feed, fetch the next 20 posts from the server and so on.<br>

+<b>Feed publishing: </b><br>

+Whenever user loads the newsfeed page, the system request and pull feed items from the server.
+When the user reaches the end of the current feed, system can pull more data from the server.
+For newer items either the server can notify the user and then system can pull, or the server can push, these new posts.

+At a high level, following components are in Newsfeed service:

+<b>Web servers: </b> To maintain a connection with the user.
+This connection will be used to transfer data between the user and the server.<br>
+<b>Application server:</b> To execute the workflows of storing new posts in the database servers.
+We will also need some application servers to retrieve and to push the newsfeed to the end user.<br>
+<b>Metadata database and cache:</b> To store the metadata about Users, Pages, and Groups.<br>
+<b>Posts database and cache:</b> To store metadata about posts and their contents.<br>
+<b>Video and photo storage, and cache:</b> Blob storage, to store all the media included in the posts.<br>
+<b>Newsfeed generation service:</b> To gather and rank all the relevant posts for a user to generate newsfeed and store in the cache.
+This service will also receive live updates and will add these newer feed items to any user’s timeline.<br>
+<b>Feed notification service:</b> To notify the user that there are newer items available for their newsfeed.<br>